-Tiffani Harris, Minister to Children and Families — Email Tiffani
+Tiffani Harris, Minister for Children and Community Life — Email Tiffani

 Tiffani and her husband, Brent have three children and have lived in Waco for many years.
 She has a Masters in Divinity from Truett Theological Seminary at Baylor University.

-Kyle Knighton, Minister to Youth — Email Kyle
+Kyle Knighton, Minister of Spiritual Formation — Email Kyle

 Kyle and his wfie, Emily, have been involved the life of DaySpring since 2010.
 Kyle became the Youth Minister in 2014 and is currently in seminary at Truett Theological Seminary, Baylor University.